rkronen/Brook90_R/README.md

 * catchment parameters
     + 6 txt-files where the characteristics of the catchment can be changed
 ##### Input data fromat
-Data files have to be formated as described [here](https://htmlpreview.github.io/?https://github.com/rkronen/Brook90_R/blob/master/Documentation/HTML_Files/MainProg.html).
-Minimal amount of meteorological information needed to run the model is daily precipitation, mininmal and maximal temperatures, other variables have to be set to zero when not available.
+Data files have to be formated as described [HERE](https://htmlpreview.github.io/?https://github.com/rkronen/Brook90_R/blob/master/Documentation/HTML_Files/MainProg.html).
+The minimal amount of meteorological information needed to run the model is daily precipitation, mininmal and maximal temperatures.
+Other variables have to be set to zero when not available.

 #### Download the data
 As the second step the files can be downloaded and unpacked.